Primary Image

 • While monitoring the participant’s performance to ensure proper form, the tester silently counts the completion of each correct stand.
 The score is the total number of stands within 30 seconds (more than halfway up at the end of 30 seconds counts as a full stand).
 Incorrectly executed stands are not counted.

 • The 30-second chair stand involves recording the number of stands a person can complete in 30 seconds rather then the amount of time it takes to complete a pre-determined number of repetitions.
-That way, it is possible to assess a wide variety of ability levels with scores ranging from 0 for those who can not complete 1 stand to greater then 20 for more fit individuals.
+That way, it is possible to assess a wide variety of ability levels with scores ranging from 0 for those who can not complete 1 stand to greater than 20 for more fit individuals.

 Number of Items